wmed/overtime-frontend-exercise/README.md

 Some of the things we'll be looking for on the submission are:
 - Good usage of Typescript
-- Good usage of React Hooks
+- Good usage of React Hooks such as useState, useEffect and useContext
 - Safe use of Local Storage
 - Clean Architecture